NEW

 The PRC initiated the docket for that review under RM2024-4 in April of 2024.

-Today June 9th, the PRC published the first of its filings concerning this review, using a phased approach.
+On June 9th, the PRC published the first of its filings concerning this review, using a phased approach.
 Additional phases to come at a later stage.

-Each of these is subject to a 30-day comment period in which all interested parties (including the Postal Service) may comment.
+Each of these phases is subject to a 30-day comment period in which all interested parties (including the Postal Service) may comment.

 Phase 1 Identifies why the changes are needed.